What the Orange Dot on Your iPhone Means

 Tips for Microphone and Camera Access Safety

-Over 118 million people in the U.S. own an iPhone.
-Since these devices offer so many capabilities and features, it’s essential to know how to protect your privacy and maintain control over how much access apps and tracking features have over your personal information.
+With hundreds of millions of Apple devices in active use across the U.S., it matters to know how to protect your privacy and control over how much access apps and tracking features have over your personal information.
 Here are some tips for microphone and camera access safety on your iPhone and other Apple devices like a Mac or iPad.

 Avoid Video and Audio Chat Apps

-Every time you install a new app on your iPhone, particularly ones that need your camera and microphone for their primary functions, you open your device to more vulnerabilities.
-Try to use your web browser for things like video calls on Skype or Zoom to avoid downloading an app that remains on your phone long after you need to use it.
+Every time you install a new app on your iPhone — and that’s also the case for ones that need your camera and microphone for their primary functions — you open your device to more vulnerabilities.
+Try to use your web browser for things like video calls on Skype or Zoom to stay away from downloading an app that remains on your phone long after you’ll have to use it.

-With fewer apps on your phone having access to your microphone and camera, it can be easier to maintain your privacy and not have to turn the access options on and off for every use.
-Some apps may not let you turn off these features, such as apps preinstalled on the iPhone, like FaceTime.
+With fewer apps on your phone having access to your microphone and camera, it can be easier to protect your privacy and not have to turn the access options on and off for every use.
+Some apps might not let you turn off these features, like apps preinstalled on the iPhone, like FaceTime.

-These apps need specific features to function, so focus on the apps you’ve installed from the App store and decide if you really need them.
+These apps need these features to work, so review the apps you’ve installed from the App Store and decide if you need them.
 If you need them, you can turn off the camera and microphone access as you see fit.
-If not, you can uninstall them.
+Otherwise you can uninstall them.

 Keep Your iPhone Software Updated

-Keeping your phone updated can help you maintain your privacy and security. iPhone iOS updates continually implement bug fixes and rid your iPhone of any identified vulnerabilities to keep you protected, so it’s important to update as needed.
-You can turn on your automatic updates or check for them frequently to ensure you stay on top of your software and firmware digital security.
+Keeping your phone updated helps protect your privacy and security. iPhone iOS updates continually apply bug fixes and rid your iPhone of any identified vulnerabilities to keep you protected, so it matters to update as needed.
+You can turn on automatic updates or check for them frequently to make sure you stay on top of your software and firmware security.

 Regularly Check Your Device Permissions

 While Apple requires most apps to ask permission for your camera and microphone access or location information, some may try to access these features without notifying you.
-If you’ve recently downloaded many apps, go into your Settings app and double-check that all the ones you use have asked for permission.
+If you’ve recently downloaded apps, go into your Settings app and double-check that the ones you use have asked for permission.
+You can also manage how your iPhone shares your location to further limit what apps can track about you.

-It’s also a good idea to revoke any permissions for apps you don’t use or need daily.
-This way, if hackers compromise your apps, they won’t be able to access your camera or microphone right away.
+It’s also a good idea to revoke any permissions for apps you don’t use or need – this way, if hackers compromise your apps, they won’t be able to access your camera or microphone immediately.

 Know How to Tell if You’re Being Recorded